 Japanese Grading System

-In Japanese education, the performance-based grading system differs from school to school and university to university.
-The most typical style of grading is in percentages or grades such as A, B, C, D, and E. Each grade represents a certain percentage range.
+The performance-based grading system in Japanese education differs from school to school and university to university.
+The most typical grading style is percentages or grades such as A, B, C, D, and E. Each grade represents a specific percentage range.

 In Japan, education consists of the following components: